reTHINK-project/use-cases/docs/D1.1/business-models/business-models.md

 ##### Service or App driven Ecosystem

-Application Driven ecosystems are led by Application Service Providers that delivers a specific Service or Application that is difficult to replicate by the competition e.g. a secret algorithm used to infer contextual status ..
+Application Driven ecosystems are led by Service Providers that offers a specific Core Product difficult to replicate by the competition that invests in its portfolio with complementary product offers designed to attract consumers to its Core service.

+Some examples for large market segments are:
+* Health status monitor product based on a highly accurate algorithm to infer health context from raw data captured by sensors.
+Complementary products would be: end-user devices featuring needed sensors including for SmartHome and Connected Cars, H2H contextual communication and broadband internet access.
+* Personal Music Recommendation and Player product based on a highly accurate algorithm used to select and play the most appropriate music, according to user preferences and context (mood).
+Complementary products would be: end-user devices featuring HiFI players and needed sensors to infer end-user mood, H2H contextual communication with immersive musical experiences and broadband internet access.
+* Life-style related

+Some examples of specialised smaller market niches that may be led by smaller Service Providers from the Ecossystem with deep knowledge about the market niche:
+* end-users with a certain type of desease that must be continually monitored with special wearable devices that may be led by some eHealth Provider specialised on the desease.
+*
 ##### Device driven Ecosystem

 ##### Developer driven Ecosystem?